Monday, September 29, 2025

 Plus we don't have to raise VAT, top income tax rates can and should go all the way to 95% for monster dividends and we can impose a wealth tax to make those who suffered the most during the last twenty years of voodoo economics catch up.

 4. Today we have three working people for each retiree, in 10 years it will be 2.5 and in forty perhaps 1.
 This will require younger people to pay three times more taxes (2025).
 It depends on how you govern the country.
 If, among other things, you have a sustainable tax structure, competitive energy prices and good overall governance you will not have to increase taxes threefold.
+Another scare tactic, eh?

 8. Mauritius must remain a reasonable tax jurisdiction, not like countries at 50%-60%.
 We used to have a 15% flat tax and this helped us (2025).
 A reasonable tax structure is one with high top tax rates.
 The 15% flat tax has deep-fried our economy.
+You should tell us how exactly it has helped us.

 10. The BRP bomb has exploded (2025).
 Nope.
 You seem not to be able to tell the difference between a small firecracker and an atom bomb.